-How to make this easy pumpkin craft using putka pods, styrofoam craft cones and orange ribbon.
+How to make this easy fall craft using putka pods, styrofoam craft cones and orange ribbon.

 I didn’t have time to create anything last year so they sat in storage waiting for me.

 They look like adorable mini pumpkins but they’re actually fruit from the Glochidion Ferdinandi tree.